adamduval/notes/SQL.md

 ### HAVING

-- used to filter aggregated columns when you can't filter with a WHERE
+- used to filter and already aggregated query when you can't filter with a WHERE

 ### Logical Operators